Soul Force in the Age of AI

 • Experience a felt sense of belonging and shared humanity in a supportive community

-For those leading teams or communities, you will also:
+Participants leading teams or communities will also:

 • Understand the neuroscience behind these practices and why they work